F-22 Raptor Cost

 Contract changes, including three Congressional budget cuts and subsequent rephases of the schedule since then have elevated the contract values to a total of $18.6 billion.

-Under the terms of the EMD contract, the F-22 team will complete the design of the aircraft, produce production tooling for the program, and build and test nine flightworthy aircraft and two ground test articles.
+Under the terms of the EMD contract, the F-22 team would complete the design of the aircraft, produce production tooling for the program, and build and test nine flightworthy aircraft and two ground test articles.

 In 1996, the Air Force Assistant Secretary for Acquisition commissioned a joint government/contractor team of experts, the F-22 Joint Estimate Team (JET), to review the F-22 program with the objective of identifying most probable cost and realistic initiatives that could be implemented to lower program costs.